captif-nz/captif-slp/README.md

 ## License

-The software is provided under the following MIT license.
+The software is provided under the following license.

 *MIT License*